laptou/reduct/client/resources/docs/node/array.md

 ---
 type: array
-name: Array
+name: List
 example: '[STAR, RECT, TRIANGLE]'
 ---

-An **array** is a list of items.
+An **list** is a list of items.

 ```javascript
 [1,2,3]
 ```

-Arrays can contain anything, or nothing.
+Lists can contain anything, or nothing.
 Their elements don't have to have the same type.

 ```javascript